startxfr/containers-engines/docs/index.md

 ## Purpose

 This project is focused on providing a set of guideline and scripts ready to use to help auditor geting various container environments.
-Theses runtimes are rady to use and users can immediatly run various container deployment scenarios using simple or advanced features according to the engine you used.
+Theses runtimes are ready to use and users can immediatly run various container deployment scenarios using simple or advanced features according to the engine you used.